karol-dubas/c-sharp-asynchronous-programming/async_notes.md

 ## Task class

 - `Task` allows:
-  - To execute work on a different thread
+  - to execute work on a different thread
-  - Get the result from asynchronous operation
+  - to get the result from asynchronous operation
-  - Subscribe to when operation is done + continuation
+  - to subscribe to when operation is done + continuation
-  - Exception handling
+  - for exception handling

 ## Task.Run static method